Copyright (c) 2007 THE THRASH METAL GUIDE

 ZEROED (GERMANY)

-Thrash/death metal with the classic and the modern sound mixed well together; there are stomping numbers which will remind you of Bolt Thrower and Benediction, but the thrash assaults are predominant, having the aggressive Devastation/Sepultura-flavour.
+Thrash/death metal with the classic and the modern sound mixed well together; there are stomping numbers which will remind of Bolt Thrower and Benediction, but the thrash assaults are prevalent having the aggressive Devastation/Sepultura-flavour.

 Death Notes Full-length, 2002